esteem-boy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task #5: This project aim at creating a local varible that will print all local variables and environment variables and functions
-Task #6: This code when execute will create a new variable with a new value Task #7: This script will create a global variable with the name BEST and value School when executed
+Task #6: This code when execute will create a new variable with a new value Task #7: This script will create a global variable with the name BEST and value School when executed Task #8: The result of this script should produce the arithematic sum of integer 128 and the value of a variable named KNOWLEDGE